 It uses a spacious dirtbag, and its performance stays consistent as it fills up.
 It's easy to maneuver and has seven different suction power settings, so you can easily adapt to different surface types as you clean.
 You can use it in a semi-handheld configuration if you want to clean stairs, your car's interior, or another out-of-reach area.
 It's an exceptionally easy vacuum to maintain, and since it doesn't have a brushroll, you shouldn't have to worry about detangling hair from the vacuum.

-Unfortunately, while it feels quite light in your hand, it's a pretty heavy vacuum overall, which isn't ideal if you need to carry your vacuum between floors on a regular basis.
-It also incurs quite a few recurring costs since the dirtbag, HEPA filter, and pre-motor filter all need to be replaced on a regular basis.
+Unfortunately, while it feels quite light in your hand, it's a pretty heavy vacuum overall, which isn't ideal if you need to carry your vacuum between floors regularly.
+It also incurs quite a few recurring costs since the dirtbag, HEPA filter, and pre-motor filter all need to be replaced regularly.
 Otherwise, it's a great choice if you like its canister design, and its versatile performance makes it one of the best multi-surface vacuums we've tested.

 If you want a vacuum with a dirtbag that you don't have to replace as often, try the NaceCare HVR 200 Henry.
 This canister-style vacuum doesn't perform as well as the Miele Complete C3 Alize PowerLine on any surface type, but it uses a dirtbag that has more than twice the capacity.
 It's similarly well-built, incurs fewer recurring costs, and has a longer power cord, so you can clean a big room or staircase without having to swap outlets as often.
 There are some tools and brushes included, like an upholstery tool for use on fabric-covered furniture and a hard bristle brush for scrubbing away stubborn debris.
 However, while this vacuum delivers an amazing performance on bare floors, unfortunately, it struggles to clear debris like sand and baking soda from high-pile carpets.